westdart/osc-test/README.md

 the secret file (at ~/.secrets)

 # Setting up OC Login credentials
-Ansible vaults are used to store th OpenShift login credentials.
+Ansible vaults are used to store the OpenShift login credentials.

 To set up, create an ansible vault (this will contain one or more sets of credentials for OpenShift clusters)
 ```